GCP 2 - Describing your code#

 In Lesson 4 we’ll be introduced to a common form of block comment called a docstring that can be used to provide information about certain parts of Python programs to the users.

 Finally, as noted above we can also use Markdown text cells to provide information about how our code works.
-The Markdown text is not a replacement for line or block comments in the code cells, but rather a place to provide a broader context for the code.
+The Markdown text is not a replacement for line or block comments in the code cells, but rather a place to provide a broader description of the code.
 Let’s see an example of the use of a Markdown cell below under the heading “Data source”.

 Data used in this example comprises observtion station: